symfony/symfony-docs/book/forms.rst

 Changing the Action and Method of a Form
 ----------------------------------------

-So far, we have used the ``form_start()`` helper to render the form's start tag and assumed that each form is submitted to the same URL in a POST request.
+So far, the ``form_start()`` helper has been used to render the form's start tag and we assumed that each form is submitted to the same URL in a POST request.
 Sometimes you want to change these parameters.
 You can do so in a few different ways.
 If you build your form in the controller, you can use ``setAction()`` and ``setMethod()``::